wanderingbonzi/minecraft-performance-guide/README.md

     [MSI Mode Utility](https://www.techpowerup.com/forums/attachments/msi_util_v3-exe.169994/) to manage device MSI modes and interrupt priorities.

-    [MultiMC](https://multimc.org/) to manage multiple instances of Minecraft.
+    [Prism Launcher]([https://multimc.org/](https://prismlauncher.org/)) to manage multiple instances of Minecraft.

     [SKLauncher](https://skmedix.pl/sklauncher) as a cracked Minecraft launcher. (because tlauncher bad}

 ## **Custom ISOs**

 * If you're lazy to do any optimizations on your own, or want even more performance, I'd recommend using a custom Windows 10 ISO.
 Custom ISOs such as `ggOS`, `AtlasOS` or`GhostSpectre Superlite`are *extremelly* stripped down versions of Windows.
-They remove A LOT more features for the grand prize of better fps and lower input latency.
+They remove A LOT more features and components from windows, for the grand prize of better fps and lower input latency.
 Out of all the 3, ggOS will provide the best fps/low latency at the cost of compatability and features, which you can read in [their discord server.](https://discord.gg/ggOS)

 * If you want to install a custom ISO or any OS, you will need a USB stick and a program to burn the ISO to the USB.
-I recommend [ventoy](https://www.ventoy.net/en/index.html) as it's the easiest.
-But [rufus](https://rufus.ie/en/) is also an option.
+I recommend [ventoy](https://www.ventoy.net/en/index.html) as it's the easiest and simplest, but [rufus](https://rufus.ie/en/) is also an option.

 ## ⛏ **2.
 Optimizing Minecraft**